Indonesia: Officials fear Sriwijaya Air plane crashed shortly after takeoff | DW | 09.01.2021

 Indonesian soldiers arrive at Soekarno-Hatta International Airport after Sriwijaya Air plane lost contact after takeoff

-A Sriwijaya Air plane is missing after losing contact shortly after takeoff from the Indonesian capital of Jakarta on Saturday, according to government spokesman Adita Irawati.
+A Sriwijaya Air plane is suspected to have crashed, after losing contact shortly after takeoff from the Indonesian capital of Jakarta on Saturday, according to Indonesian authorities.

-A sea and air search and rescue operation, including 11 Indonesian Navy ships, is underway and will continue throughout the night.
+Indonesia has launched a sea and air search effort.
+The rescue operation, which includes 11 navy ships, is set to continue throughout the night.

-Tracking showed the path of flight SJ182 ending off the coast just north of Jakarta after losing altitude.
+Tracking showed the path of flight SJ182 ending off the coast just north of Jakarta after the plane abruptly lost altitude.

 Bambang Suryo Aji, a senior official at the country's national search and rescue agency, told AFP that the plane had likely gone down.